 We are proud to be appointed as one of only two solicitors to provide legal advice and expertise to the National Farmers Union North East members.
 Find out more about the NFU Legal Panel.

-The Directors are delighted to announce that the firms skill in Agricultural and Private Client work has been acknowledged for the second year running by our admission to The Legal 500 2021 - United Kingdom, Private Client, Agricultural & Estates.
+The Directors are delighted to announce that the firms skill in Agricultural and Private Client work has been acknowledged for the third year running by our admission to The Legal 500 2022 - United Kingdom, Private Client, Agricultural & Estates.
 Visit our Legal 500 listing.

 Our work and support for young farmers in the region